Xqhare/Mawu/README.md

 In the first printed line in the code example above, is a perfect example of the `MawuValue` enum.
 Because Mawu only returns `MawuValue`'s, and you will be interacting with them a lot, I really recommend reading the chapter on `MawuValue`'s.

-## Naming the creation: A Legacy of the Divine
-The name "Mawu" isn't chosen by chance, it honors the powerful West African goddess associated with the moon, the sun, and creation itself.
-Mawu follows the long tradition of naming things after deities.

-Just as Mawu, the goddess, is linked to creation, Mawu, the library, empowers you to create new things from raw data.
-JSON and CSV files are like raw materials, and Mawu provides the tools to shape them into meaningful structures, ready to be used for analysis, manipulation, and ultimately, new creations.

 ## `MawuValue`
 Mawu uses the `MawuValue` enum to represent the different types of values that can be found in JSON and CSV files.